 The 1140 CSS Grid System is a flexible, fluid grid that will rearrange based on the browser viewport.
 It’s designed to fit perfectly in a 1280 pixel wide monitor, but becomes fluid below that.

-320 and Up uses the mobile-first principle to prevent mobile devices from downloading desktop assets.
+uses the mobile-first principle to prevent mobile devices from downloading desktop assets.
 It’s an alternative to starting with a desktop version and scaling down.

-Skeleton is a boilterplate for responsive, mobile-friend designs.
+is a boilterplate for responsive, mobile-friend designs.
 It starts with the 960 grid but scales down for smaller screens, and is designed to be both fast to get started with a style agnostic.

 Fluid Grid System

 The Fluid Grid System is based on a six-column grid and has 720 different layout possibilities.
 Because of its simplicity, it degrades well in older browsers.